-for some matrix $\overline{T}$ with each entry $[\overline{T}]_{jk}$ being a number on the closed interval between $[T]_{jk}$ and $[\widehat{T}']_{jk}$.
-Next, applying the operator norm on both sides of Equation~(\ref{eq:T_hat_expansion}) and then using the triangle inequality on the right-hand-side yields the lemma. \end{proof}
+for some matrix $\overline{T}$ as specified in the theorem.
+Next, applying the operator norm on both sides of equation (\ref {eq:T_hat_expansion}) and then using the triangle inequality on the right-hand side yields the lemma. \end{pf}